dutkaD/ukrainian-pos-tagger/README.md

 ### TAGSET
-Since the tagger was trained in the  [Universal Dependencies](https://universaldependencies.org) texts, the texts are annotated with the same tagset.
+Since the tagger was trained on the  [Universal Dependencies](https://universaldependencies.org) texts, the texts are annotated with the same tagset (overall 17 tags).
 The explanations to the annotations can be found  [here](https://universaldependencies.org/u/pos/).